 From 1 - 2 / 2

-• Global Positioning System (GPS Pathrack) data loggers were attached to breeding northern rockhopper penguins during incubation, guard and creche stages between September to December 2016 on Nightingale (37 deg 25''S, 12 deg 28''W; 4 km2) and Inaccessible (37 deg 17''S, 12 deg 40''W; 14 km2) islands.
-Tracking data successfully augmented and complement existing data sets for the species breeding in the South Atlantic, which enable us to systematically identify areas of particular relevance for this species and thus to help determining whether there is a need to improve marine spatial planning in form of e.g. Marine Protected Areas in the island''s EEZ.
-There are two data types for each penguin a) the unprocessed raw and b) the processed GPS data (details below).
-All files are in the CSV format.
-Data were collected as part of the Darwin Plus funded Project Pinnamin, 2016 - 2018.
+• Between September to December 2016, Global Positioning System (GPS Pathrack) data loggers were attached to breeding northern rockhopper penguins during the three distinct stages of the nest-attendance part of their breeding cycle; incubation, brood-guard and creche, on Nightingale (37 deg 25''S, 12 deg 28''W; 4 km2) and Inaccessible (37 deg 17''S, 12 deg 40''W; 14 km2) Islands.
+This tracking data successfully augments and complements existing data sets for the species breeding in the South Atlantic, which enables systematic identification of areas of particular relevance for this species, and thus to help determining whether there is a need to improve marine spatial planning in form of e.g. Marine Protected Areas in the island''s Exclusive Economic Zone (EEZ).
+Data were collected as part of the Darwin Plus funded Project Pinnamin (grant DPLUS 053), 2016 - 2018.

-• Geolocators (GLS) were attached to northern rockhopper penguins breeding on Nightingale Island (37 deg 25 S, 12 deg 28 W: 4 km2) with the aim to study the species'' dispersal in the inter-breeding period, 2017.
-This data successfully augmented and complemented existing datasets for the species breeding on Nightingale Island and enhanced our understanding of the species'' distribution at sea throughout their annual cycle.
-There are four different data types for each penguin a) the unprocessed light sensor data, b) the unprocessed activity (wet/dry) data, c) the unprocessed temperature data and d) the estimated positions using the BAStag and SGAT packages in R. Data were collected as part of the Darwin Plus funded Project Pinnamin, 2016 - 2018.
+• Geolocators (Global Location Sensing - GLS) were attached to northern rockhopper penguins breeding on Nightingale Island (37 deg 25 S, 12 deg 28 W: 4 km2) with the aim to study the species'' dispersal in the inter-breeding period, 2017.
+This data successfully augments and complements existing datasets for the species breeding on Nightingale Island and enhances understanding of the species'' distribution at sea throughout their annual cycle.
+There are four different data types for each penguin a) the unprocessed light sensor data, b) the unprocessed activity (wet/dry) data, c) the unprocessed temperature data and d) the estimated positions using the BAStag and SGAT packages in R. Data were collected as part of the Darwin Plus funded Project Pinnamin (grant DPLUS 053), 2016 - 2018.